eciii/pkdb/Virtualization (links).md

-- Blog post by Paolo Bonzini (maintainer of KVM and Red hat employee): [All you need to know about KVM userspace](https://www.redhat.com/en/blog/all-you-need-know-about-kvm-userspace).
+- Blog post by Paolo Bonzini (maintainer of KVM and Red Hat employee): [All you need to know about KVM userspace](https://www.redhat.com/en/blog/all-you-need-know-about-kvm-userspace).
 It mentions the relationship between KVM and "modern" VMMs like Google's crosvm, Amazon's Firecracker and Intel's Clould Hypervisor.
 - [Talk](https://www.youtube.com/watch?v=8Qj3uw06ZeI): The story of Intel Virtualization Technology
 - [Talk](https://www.youtube.com/watch?v=--qKM3Qx4WU): Overview of the Xen Project: History, Architecture, and Players
 - [Magazine article](https://web.stanford.edu/group/comparch/papers/Computer_SmithNair.pdf): The Architecture of Virtual Machines (by the same authors of the book _Virtual Machines: Versatile Platforms for Systems and Processes_)